FusionAuth/fusionauth-site/site/_posts/2020-04-15-whats-new-in-oauth-2-1.md

 Whew, that's a lot of jargon.
 We'll examine each of these in turn.
 But before we do, let’s define a few terms that will be used in the rest of this post.

 * A `client` is a piece of code that the user is interacting with; browsers, native apps or single-page applications are all clients.
 * An `OAuth server` implements OAuth specifications and has or can obtain information about which resources are available to clients--in the RFCs this is called an Authorization Server, but this is also known as an Identity Provider.
-Most users call it "the place I login".
+Most users call it "the place I log in".
 * An `application server` doesn’t have any authentication functionality, but knows how to delegate to an OAuth server.
 It has a client id which allows the OAuth server to identify it.

 ### The Authorization Code grant and PKCE